ansorre/Contijac/README.md

 # Contijac

-Contijac is a continuos build tool for Java develoment.
-It is very small and far from a complete continuos integration and delivery system.
+Contijac is a continuous build tool for Java develoment.
+It is very small and far from a complete continuous integration and delivery system.
 Contijac just builds Java sources on every detection of changes in your files.

 ## Key points